TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 3/Galatians 3.12.md

 ---

-and the law is not of faith; but, He that doeth them shall live in them.
+The law is not of faith, but, "The man who does them will live by them."